Sign Up Free

 What Genuine Crypto Education Actually Requires

 It requires structured progression: a logical path from foundational concepts to practical application, where each topic builds on what came before.
 Not a collection of standalone videos designed for algorithmic discovery, but an actual curriculum.
+Blockready's 13-module structure was designed around this principle: you cannot meaningfully understand DeFi (Module 11) without first understanding smart contracts (Module 3) and token economics (Module 4).
+That dependency chain is what makes a curriculum different from a content library.

 It requires independence from product promotion.
 The moment a curriculum is funded by the projects it teaches about, the content is compromised.
 The funding model has to come from the learner, not from the things being taught.

 It requires ongoing updates.
 Crypto changes too fast for static content.
 Any serious educational program needs a review cycle that catches regulatory shifts, protocol changes, and market developments before they make the content misleading.
+For a deeper comparison of how free and paid crypto courses handle this update problem, our analysis of the education landscape breaks down the tradeoffs.

 Not Sure Where Your Crypto Knowledge Stands?

 Take Blockready's free assessment to find out where you are and get a personalized learning path across 13 modules of structured, independently funded crypto education.
 No hype.
 No hidden sponsors.
-Just clarity.

 Find Your Starting Point